 The social media platform influencers use can also affect influencer marketing pricing.

-This is because different platforms have different levels of reach and engagement.
-For example, Instagram has a better engagement rate than Facebook or Twitter.
+This is because different platforms have different levels of reach and engagement per post.
+For example, content on TikTok may have a better engagement rate than content on Instagram or X.

 As mentioned earlier, influencers with better engagement rates will likely charge more, thus raising your influencer marketing pricing.
-Since Instagram has better engagement rates, you can expect to pay more for working with influencers on the platform.
+When comparing TikTok versus Instagram, the former has better engagement rates per post, so you can expect to pay more to work with influencers on the platform.

-It is also worth noting that certain platforms are better suited for certain types of influencer campaigns.
-For example, YouTube is better for long video campaigns than Instagram, which is ideal for short videos, carousel ads, and reels.
+When creating your influencer marketing strategy, it is also worth noting that certain platforms are better suited for certain types of influencer campaigns.
+For example, YouTube is better for long types of video content than Instagram, which is ideal for short videos, carousel ads, and reels.

-Overall, different social media platforms have their own advantages and disadvantages, but you can expect to pay more for platforms with larger reach and engagement.
+Overall, different social media platforms have their own advantages and disadvantages, but you can expect that the average influencer marketing pricing is higher for platforms with larger reach and engagement.

 4. The Niche They're In